ipython-contrib/jupyter_contrib_nbextensions/README.md

 array is passed to the `escape` function.
 Note that the strings are in single-quotes (`'`), which means that any single quotes you want to appear *inside* those strings have to be escaped (`\'`), but double quotes (`"`) don't.
-(Though if you enclose your javascript strings in double quotes, you'll have to reverse this advice.)
+(Though if you enclose your JavaScript strings in double quotes, you'll have to reverse this advice.)
 So generally, I just stick to double quotes in my snippets.
 But you can do whatever you prefer, as long as you're aware of this problem.

+Also note that if you want a literal backslash to make it into your notebook, you'll need to use two (`\\`).
+JavaScript removes one.

 ## Delete a menu item